team3990/TechBot2013/README.md

 TechBot2013
 ===========

-C++ code for TechBot 2012, Tech for Kids' robot for FRC 2012 - Rebound Rumble.
+C++ code for TechBot 2013, Tech for Kids' robot for FRC 2013 - Ultimate Ascent.